assets/img/logo.svg

 Credential priority

 When a user has multiple credentials, they are ordered by priority.
-The credential with the lowest priority number appears first in the list.
+The credential with the highest priority appears first in the list.

-When you add a new credential, it is automatically assigned a priority lower than all existing credentials (making it the first in the list).
+To change the order, use the up/down arrows next to each credential.
+When you add a new credential, it is automatically assigned the highest priority (making it the first in the list).

 The priority determines the order in which credentials are displayed, but does not affect which credential the user chooses to log in with.